patternfly/training-scenarios/react/react-customize/step3.md

 You can change the variant to achieve different types of buttons.

-Replace the `CardFooter` component with the following code:
+Inside the `CardFooter` component, replace the current variant on the button with the `primary` variant, and remove the `isLine` prop.

+The code should look like the following:

 <pre class="file" data-target="clipboard">
 &lt;CardFooter&gt;